 Earbuds.
-For listening to music on the metro.
+These are great for privacy watching movies in the dorm or homestay and listening to music on the metro.

 Adaptor & converter.
 All of my electronics converted to 220V, so a converter wasn’t necessary for me.
 I did bring an adaptor for my electronics.

 Language dictionary.
-Necessary for your Russian language course.
+This is useful for your Russian language course.

 Travel documents.
-Perhaps the most important items on this list are your visa, passport, and flight information.
+The most important items on this Russia packing guide!
+Don’t forget your visa (which should be inside your passport), passport, and flight tickets.

 Leave At Home

 University or greek branded attire.
-University attire will make you stand out as a tourist and although Russians are generally friendly towards Americans, it’s best to not draw unnecessary attention to yourself.
 Sororities and fraternities are considered cults in Russia, therefore it’s punishable to wear greek attire.
 Leave your letters at home.